 Apply here for the PhD program in Industrial/Organizational Psychology.

 PhD students must make continual progress toward their degrees while enrolled in the program.
-Each student will be evaluated yearly by the entirety of the I/O faculty, and students not making appropriate progress will have one year to remediate, based on a remedial plan provided by the faculty.
+Each student will be evaluated yearly by the entirety of the I/O faculty, and students not making appropriate progress will have one year to remediate, based on a remediation plan provided by the faculty.

-Upon admission to the PhD program, students meet with their faculty advisors to develop a program completion plan covering all courses required for the doctoral degree, training experiences, the master’s project, the comprehensive exam, and the doctoral project.
+Upon admission to the PhD program, students meet with their faculty advisors to develop a program completion plan (plan of study) covering all courses required for the doctoral degree, training experiences, the master’s project, the comprehensive exam, and the doctoral project.
 When receiving the yearly evaluation feedback, the advisor and student will revise the plan as necessary.
 It is extremely important that the student complete the plan of study within the first semester on campus as this assures cohort integrity and viability of I/O electives in other students' plans of study.

 All students must complete a plan of study that includes all of the requirements presented below in the curriculum statement.
 Given the nature of doctoral education, there is no “minimum” number of hours necessary for graduation.

 Instead, the student must complete the requirements set forth in his or her plan of study by the student's advisor.
 In addition to the required and elective courses, students are expected to complete a master’s thesis under the supervision of a faculty advisor and faculty committee.
 After successful completion of the thesis, students will take a comprehensive examination.
 After passing the comprehensive examination, students will complete a doctoral dissertation under the supervision of a faculty advisor and faculty committee.